congson95dev/nginx/README.md

 `cd fastapi_simple_app`

-build Dockerfile

-`docker build -t fastapi-app .`

-create container which mapped to 4 port
+run docker compose to create 4 container which mapped to 4 port

-`docker run -p 1111:8000 -d fastapi-app`

-`docker run -p 2222:8000 -d fastapi-app`

-`docker run -p 3333:8000 -d fastapi-app`

-`docker run -p 4444:8000 -d fastapi-app`
+`docker compose up -d --build`

 now, go to `0.0.0.0:1111` or other ports, you will see the result